 - Developer Resources: check the box to allow access

-App Store Connect will automatically send an email invitation to your Happiness Manager to invite them into your account, but it’s a good idea to check in with them, because the invitation email does get swept up in spam filters on rare occasions.
+App Store Connect will automatically send an email invitation to your Implementation Specialist to invite them into your account, but it’s a good idea to check in with them because the invitation email does get swept up in spam filters on rare occasions.